Wellington’s independent bookstores

 Wellington is fortunate to have a batch of fantastic restaurants that have stood the test of time.

-When it’s wet outside, the capital provides plenty of indoor activities to keep you occupied.
-Head to these Wellington attractions to stay warm, dry, and entertained.
+When it’s wet outside, Wellington provides plenty of indoor activities to keep you occupied.
+Head to these attractions to stay warm, dry, and entertained.

 Help keep independent music alive with this list of where to get your wax or find your favourite artists.